dylhack/vlc.js/README.md

 # VLC.js
-A HTTP Endpoint NodeJS wrapper for VLC.
+A HTTP Endpoint wrapper for VLC.
 Three parts to this wrapper; commands, routes, and client.
 The wrapper is callback-oriented, but the Client returns promises for each method and will resolve with VLC status.

 ## Routes
  - [status](./src/routes/status.js),